Dusk and Her Embrace

 Dusk... and Her Embrace is the second studio album by English extreme metal band Cradle of Filth.
-It was released on August 28, 1996. and is their first release on the label Music for Nations.
+It was released on 28 August 1996 and is their first release on the label Music for Nations.

 Background

 Much of the material for the album was written while the band were still under Cacophonous Records' contract.
 Speaking to Ryan Bird of Kerrang! in 2008, Dani Filth remembered:

-Filth later told Kerrang! that the tone and content of the record was also partly the result of Cradle's isolation from the European black metal scene:
+Filth later told Kerrang! that the tone and content of the record were also partly the result of Cradle's isolation from the European black metal scene:

 The album climaxes with a guest speech from Venom's Cronos on the final track, "Haunted Shores".

 Release

 Dusk and Her Embrace was released on 28 August 1996 by record label Music for Nations.
 It charted just outside of the UK top 100, at 107.

 Critical reception

 Critical reception of this album has been generally positive.
 AllMusic wrote: "Dusk and Her Embrace may be [Cradle of Filth's] finest moment."
 In 2021, it was elected by Metal Hammer as the 4th best symphonic metal album of all time.